VincentVanlaer/mesa-school-labs/content/wednesday/lab-1.md

 (If you do so, please append your values as a new row at the end of the table.)
 ***

+> [!NOTE]
-As many students input values, a pattern will emerge in the initial orbital period-mass ratio (P-q) diagram.
+> As many students input values, a pattern will emerge in the initial orbital period-mass ratio (P-q) diagram.
-- Where do Case A, B, and C systems appear on the P–q diagram, and why?
+> - Where do Case A, B, and C systems appear on the P–q diagram, and why?
-- How does the initial mass ratio influence the stability of mass transfer, and why?
+> - How does the initial mass ratio influence the stability of mass transfer, and why?
-- Do you observe any other interesting patterns?
+> - Do you observe any other interesting patterns?
 What might be the reasons behind them?
+>
-Discuss these questions with your group members.
+> Discuss these questions with your group members.

 # Task 4 (optional): Visualizing the effect of binary evolution with TULIPS
 ![Example TULIPS visualization](https://astro-tulips.readthedocs.io/en/latest/_images/first_animation.gif "TULIPS visualization of the apparent size and color evolution of a massive star")